 With the dividends this portfolio generates, you can opt to reinvest the dividends or have the payouts sent to your bank account or SRS account.

-#6: Monthly payouts with an annuity plan
+#6: Monthly payouts from annuity plans

 Besides building your own passive income portfolio, if you’re looking for monthly payouts during your retirement, you can consider purchasing an annuity plan.